 During the past two years, we have significantly increased our emphasis on the science of weight management and nutrition.
 This is illustrated by our assembly of a dedicated internal product development team composed of leading scientists as well as our recent establishment of a Scientific Advisory Board and Medical Advisory Board.
 Our Scientific Advisory Board is comprised of 14 renowned international scientists who are experts in the fields of obesity and human nutrition, and who conduct product research and advise on product concepts.
-Members of this board include David Heber, M.D., Ph.D., Professor of Medicine and Public Health at the UCLA School of Medicine, Director of the UCLA Center for Dietary Supplement Research in Botanicals, and Louis Ignarro, Ph.D., Distinguished Professor of Pharmacology at the UCLA School of Medicine and Nobel Laureate in Medicine.
+Members of this board include David Heber, M.D., Ph.D., Professor of Medicine and Public Health at the UCLA School of Medicine, Director of the UCLA Center for Human Nutrition and Director of the UCLA Center for Dietary Supplement Research in Botanicals, and Louis Ignarro, Ph.D., Distinguished Professor of Pharmacology at the UCLA School of Medicine and Nobel Laureate in Medicine.
 In addition, our Medical Advisory Board is comprised of three leading scientists and medical doctors, who provide training on product usage and give health-news updates through Herbalife literature, the internet, and live training events around the world.

 We believe that it is important to maintain our relationships with the members of our Scientific and Medical Advisory Boards and to recognize the time and effort that they expend on our behalf.
 As a result, we have agreed to compensate the members of these advisory boards as follows.
 A consulting firm with which Dr. Ignarro is affiliated is entitled to receive a small percentage of the amount of (i) NiteworksTM, (ii) certain "healthy heart" products, and (iii) other products that we may mutually designate in the future that are, in each case, sold with the aid of Dr. Ignarro's consulting, promotional or endorsement services.
-In addition, we have an informal arrangement with Dr. Heber pursuant to which we have agreed to make contributions from time to time to UCLA to fund research.
+From June 1, 2003 through September 30, 2004, we paid approximately \$1 million to the consulting firm.
+In addition, we have an informal arrangement with Dr. Heber pursuant to which we have agreed to make unrestricted donations from time to time to UCLA to fund research and educational programs.
+We have contributed \$50,000 in 2003 and expect to contribute \$100,000 in 2004 as part of this arrangement.
 Dr. Heber receives no direct compensation from us although we do reimburse him for travel expenses.
-Twelve members of our Scientific Advisory Board are compensated for their time and efforts in the following manner: (i) one member is an Herbalife employee whose compensation for service on the board is reflected in that person's salary; (ii) one member is also a consultant to us whose compensation for service on the board is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one member is an Herbali appears at a non-southern California distributor event and \$2,000 for every date that he needs to travel to such events.
+Twelve members of our Scientific Advisory Board are compensated for their time and efforts in the following manner: (i) one member is an Herbalife employee whose compensation for service on the board is reflected in that person's salary; (ii) one member is also a consultant to us whose compensation for service on the board is reflected in the two efforts is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one members of our Medical Advisory Board other than Dr. Heber (whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) are compensated as follows: (i) one members of our Medical Advisory Board other than Dr. Heber (whose compensation is described above) are compensated as follows: (i) one member is an Herbalife employee whose compensation is described above) a